-CCB Indonesia is committed to preserving the environment in the company's daily operational activities by integrating environmental, social and governance aspects (environmental social governance / ESG) in a sustainable financial framework, including by maintaining clean environment around the office, providing loans for environmentally sound business activities, namely to parties who have social and environmental concerns (green companies), implement sustainable greening program, as well as financial literacy and inclusion programs.
+CCB Indonesia is committed to preserving the environment in the Company's daily operational activities by integrating environmental, social and governance aspects (environmental social governance / ESG) in a sustainable financial framework, including by maintaining clean environment around the office, providing loans for environmentally sound business activities, namely to parties who have social and environmental concerns (green companies), implement Sustainable Greening Program, as well as financial literacy and inclusion programs.
 The occurrence of climate change or extreme weather, which recently hit the earth globally and caused various disasters, such as long droughts, landslides.
-CCB Indonesia has participated in sustainable greening program on barren land that has been implemented for the past 9 (nine) years continuously through corporate social responsibility which aims to prevent erosion and avoid landslides.
+CCB Indonesia has participated in Sustainable Greening Program on barren land that has been implemented for the past 10 (ten) years continuously through corporate social responsibility which aims to prevent erosion and avoid landslides.
 CCB Indonesia encourages loan providers to give priority to environmentally sound business with concern for social and environmental aspects (green financing).

-Achieving the performance of Sustainable Financial Action during 2022, CCB Indonesia has implemented a number of initiative steps to encourage the implementation of Sustainable Financial Action, with the following description:
+Achieving the performance of Sustainable Financial Action during 2024, CCB Indonesia has implemented a number of initiative steps to encourage the implementation of Sustainable Financial Action, with the following description:

-(1) Realisation of loan extension for environmentally sound business activities
+(1) Realisation of Ioan extension for Environmentally Sound Business Activities

-Loan disbursement for Environmentally Sound Business Activities (KUBL), namely to a number of companies with environmental insight and concern for social and environmental aspects, as well as supporting environmentally sound programs (green companies) during 2023.
+Loan disbursement for Environmentally Sound Business Activities (ESBA), namely to a number of companies with environmental insight and concern for social and environmental aspects, as well as supporting environmentally sound programs (green companies) during 2024.